 Early Life

 Steven Elliot Tisch was born on February 14, 1949, in Lakewood Township, New Jersey.
-He is the son of Preston Robert Tisch and Joan Hyman.
-His father was a co-founder of the Loews Corporation, establishing a diversified empire that included hotels, insurance, and media.
-Despite his family's business background, Steven gravitated toward filmmaking, attending Tufts University where he studied filmmaking and began his career in the entertainment industry.
+He is the son of Preston Robert Tisch, a co-founder of Loews Corporation, and Joan Hyman.
+He attended Tufts University, where he began his filmmaking career.

 Rise to Success